CKs-Technology-News/PrivacyTools/README.md

 Most tools are normally paid or freemium only because you need to put lots of time, effort and maintenance in such G-Suite alternatives.

-- [Fastmail](https://github.com/fastmail) – Fastmail is considerable a solid alternative for email & calendar.
+- [Fastmail](https://github.com/fastmail) – A solid alternative for email & calendar.
 Fastmail is also listed under eMail provider.
 - [Nextcloud Hub](https://nextcloud.com/hub/) – Nextcloud is the most deployed on-premises file share and collaboration platform.
 - [WikiSuite](http://wikisuite.org/) – The most comprehensive and integrated Free / Libre / Open Source enterprise software suite.